');

 About Kodiak, AK

-Kodiak is a small community in Alaska with a population of 5,497 residents.
-The median household income is $71,373 per year, which is above the national average.
-The median age in Kodiak is 40.8 years.
+Kodiak is a small town located in Alaska with a population of 5,497 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $71,373 per year, which is 5% below the national median of $75,149.
+The median age of 40.8 years is close to the US median age of 38.9 years.

 How Kodiak Ranks in Alaska